At Babson, you are simultaneously able to live and practice what is taught in your everyday student experience.

 Peer Career Ambassador (PCAs)

 Peer Career Ambassadors are the face of the Hoffman Family Undergraduate Center for Career Development for first and second year students setting the foundation as they explore the services CCD has to offer.
-PCA’s are trained to develop the skills and expertise to assist their peers with their career related needs as well as promote services and offerings and the CCD brand across campus.
+PCAs are trained to develop the skills and expertise to assist their peers with their career related needs as well as promote services and offerings and the CCD brand across campus.
 Students will staff the front desk to welcome students and employers, will maintain a blog, and collaborate with other key student leaders on campus to organize events and present on key foundational career topics to students.
-Students must be willing and able to promote CCD services, resources & brand CCD to their peers.
+Students must be willing and able to promote CCD services, resources and brand CCD to their peers.
 Students must have strong communication skills, have an interest in the career development process, and be comfortable advising peers and presenting to large and small groups.
-On average, a PCA will work between 8-10 hours per week and will be paid.
-A complete job description for this position can be found here.
+On average, a PCA will work between 8–10 hours per week and will be paid.
+For more information, download the Peer Career Ambassador (pdf) job description.
 The contact for the PCAs is Lee Goldstein.

 The role of the Peer Mentor is to support Babson College in achieving the goals of transition and retention for new students (first-year, transfer, and exchange) through Undergraduate Orientation and the First-Year Seminar program.
 Peer Mentors facilitate discussions, activities, and educational content for their students, and provide one-on-one support and mentorship for individual members of their cohort.
 Peer Mentors will gain experience and develop skills in group facilitation, interpersonal communication, public speaking, crisis response, conflict management, problem solving, and more.